microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 New API is added to the ID3D12CommandList interface.
 Multiple conversions can be done in a single call of the API.
-The number of descriptors pointed to by pDesc is specified using descCount.
+The number of descriptors pointed to by pDesc is specified using DescCount.
 If DestSize passed to this API is less than the number of bytes returned in call to `GetCooperativeVectorMatrixConversionDestinationInfo`, behavior is undefined.